Non Fault Accident Claims Advice – How Much Compensation Can I Claim?

 - Call for free advice and to start a claim.

-On this page, you will find a guide to non-fault accident claims and how to go about making a claim for non-fault accident compensation.
+On this page, you will find a guide to claims for non fault accidents and how to go about making a claim for non-fault accident compensation.
 If a road user such as a car driver or motorcyclist is involved in an accident that is not their fault, then compensation can be claimed against the party that did cause the accident.

-A non-fault accident is a term used to describe any accident suffered by the victim, which they played no part in causing.
+A non-fault accident is a term used to describe any accident suffered by the victim, which they did not play a part in causing.
 In a non-fault accident, it is plainly clear that a third-party or other external factor was undoubtedly the reason for the accident happening.